dr-developer1/voting/README.md

 # voting
-A simple blockchain DAPP used for voting including many other features using Solidity, HTML and JavaScript.
+A simple blockchain DAPP used for voting including many features using Solidity, HTML and JavaScript.
 For education purposes.

 ## Pre requirements
 >Install Ganache and Metamask extention